FroxenProject/FroxenAntiHackingEngine/README.md

 THE "CREATOR" OF THIS PROGRAM ARE NOT RESPONSIBLE FOR ANY FORM OF MALICIOUS USE.

-The Program are Licensed under GNU General Public License v3.0.
+The Library are Licensed under GNU General Public License v3.0.